diogoaurelio/schedoscopeWiki/Building-and-Deploying-Metascope.md

         |
         +-- metascope.jar

-The `lib` folder contains all dependencies, `metascope.jar` contains the metascope application and the `start-metascope.sh` script is used to start Metascope from commandline.
+The `lib` folder contains all dependencies, `metascope.jar` contains the metascope application, and the `start-metascope.sh` script is used to start Metascope from commandline.
 The `solr` folder contains the schema and config for the Solr index if the embedded mode is used.
 Check [Configuring Metascope](Configuring Metascope) for further information.

 ## 2. Create Launch Script